 Both the ADK and AIK contain a component called the Windows Preinstallation Environment, or Windows PE.
 This is a version of Windows contained in a Windows Image, or WIM file, which is cut down from the full install of Windows but contains sufficient utilities for building recovery, install and system preparation environments.

-Reflect uses the basic PE environmnent from the ADK/AIK as a base and customises this environment with the Reflect tools.
+Reflect uses the base PE environment from the ADK/AIK and customises it with the Reflect tools.
 This gives Reflect a rescue environment with access to a range of common hardware drivers as well as native support for Windows File Systems and Windows boot management utilities.